VikramPrajapath/TODO-List-React-Application/README.md

-# TODO List Application (React + Vue)
+# TODO List Application (React + Vite)
 ![image](https://github.com/user-attachments/assets/ad7d3bca-bec7-4cb5-9700-ca6eabf57ef8)
 ![image](https://github.com/user-attachments/assets/9a63d9f1-11ad-4a38-a04a-27a70a36d8b9)

-A simple task management application built using React and Vue.js.
+A simple task management application built using React and Vite.
 This app allows users to add tasks, mark them as completed, delete tasks, and view the total number of tasks and completed tasks.

 ## Features